-Root Vegetable Tempura (Yachae Tuigim)
+Root Vegetable Tempura (Yachae Twigim)

 Root Vegetables for Deep-Frying

 Here I am presenting a wonderful root vegetables, except the pumpkin, that are common in winter season.
 We mostly roast them to serve as a side dish, but I am going to deep-fry to eat as a snack.
-Choosing the right oil to deep-fry is critically important to get the best benefit.
+Choosing the right oil to deep-fry is critically important to get the best result.

-Rinse both potatoes in the water to remove their starch for a crisp texture.
+Rinse the potatoes in water to remove excess starch for a crisp texture and to prevent browning due to oxidation.
+Drain and set aside.

 Put them all in a bowl, sprinkle some salt and toss well to mix them.